goswinr/Rhino.Scripting/README.md

 type rs = RhinoScriptSyntax
 ```

-then use any of the RhinoScript functions like you would in Python or VBScript.\
+then use any of the RhinoScript functions like you would in Python or VBScript.<br>
 The `CoerceXXXX` functions will help you create types if you are too lazy to fully specify them.

 ```fsharp